Suggestions & Complaints

 - within twelve months from the date on which the event which is the subject of the complaint comes to the complainant's notice

-The designated complaint handler is Mrs D Melling, Practice Manager, and complaints should be directed to her in the first instance.
+The designated complaint handler is Mrs Debbie Melling, Practice Manager, and complaints should be directed to her in the first instance.

 What We Promise To Do